Taliban: Massacre campaigns

 In 1998, the United Nations accused the Taliban of denying emergency food by the UN's World Food Programme to 160,000 hungry and starving people "for political and military reasons".
 The UN said the Taliban were starving people for their military agenda and using humanitarian assistance as a weapon of war.

 On 8 August 1998, the Taliban launched an attack on Mazar-i-Sharif.
-Of 1500 defenders only 100 survived the engagement.
+Of the 1500 defenders only 100 survived the engagement.
 Once in control the Taliban began to kill people indiscriminately.
 At first shooting people in the street, they soon began to target Hazaras.
 Women were raped, and thousands of people were locked in containers and left to suffocate.
 This ethnic cleansing left an estimated 5,000 to 6,000 people dead.
 At this time ten Iranian diplomats and a journalist were killed.
 Iran assumed the Taliban had murdered them, and mobilised its army, deploying men along the border with Afghanistan.
 By the middle of September there were 250,000 Iranian personnel stationed on the border.
 Pakistan mediated and the bodies were returned to Tehran towards the end of the month.
-The killings of the diplomats had been carried out by Sipah-e-Sahaba Pakistan, a Pakistani Sunni group with close ties to the ISI.
+The killings of the diplomats had been carried out by Sipah-e-Sahaba Pakistan, a Pakistani Sunni group with close ties to ISI.
 They burned orchards, crops and destroyed irrigation systems, and forced more than 100,000 people from their homes with hundreds of men, women and children still unaccounted for.

 In a major effort to retake the Shomali Plains to the north of Kabul from the United Front, the Taliban indiscriminately killed civilians, while uprooting and expelling the population.
 Among others, Kamal Hossein, a special reporter for the UN, reported on these and other war crimes.
 In Istalif, a town famous for handmade potteries and which was home to more than 45,000 people, the Taliban gave 24 hours' notice to the population to leave, then completely razed the town leaving the people destitute.

-In 1999, the town of Bamian was taken, hundreds of men, women and children were executed.
+In 1999, the town of Bamian was taken, and hundreds of men, women and children were executed.
 Houses were razed and some were used for forced labour.
 There was a further massacre at the town of Yakaolang in January 2001.
 An estimated 300 people were murdered, along with two delegations of Hazara elders who had tried to intercede.

-By 1999, the Taliban had forced hundreds of thousands of people from the Shomali Plains and other regions conducting a policy of scorched earth burning homes, farm land and gardens.
+By 1999, the Taliban had forced hundreds of thousands of people from the Shomali Plains and other regions conducting a policy of scorched earth burning homes, farmland and gardens.